Melt In Your Mouth Biscuits Using Biscuit Mix THM S with a new FP option, always Low Carb.

 - In order to crowd the biscuit into the shape I wanted I used canning rings to plop the biscuits into.
 I sprayed those with cooking oil and set them in the hot melted butter while I prepared the dough.

-- Place 8 canning jar lids in a 10 inch or larger oven proof skillet and drop the dough into small size canning lids that have been sprayed up the sides and are setting in the hot buttered skillet.
-(If it only takes 5, that's fine, you'll be prepared but don't overfill these rings or the biscuit dough will roll over them and they'll still be good just a little flatter)
+- Place 6 canning jar lids in a 12 inch oven proof skillet and drop the dough into small size canning lids that have been sprayed up the sides and are setting in the hot buttered skillet.

-- Dip the biscuit dough out of the bowl with a 1/4 cup measure-leveled, not heaping, and drop the dough into the small size canning lids.
+- Dip the biscuit dough out of the bowl a tablespoon at a time and drop the dough into the small size canning lids.
+Fill only 3/4 full.

 For the muffin pan (easier and quicker) version of this biscuit:

-- Drop the 1/4 cup measure of dough into a regular size muffin pan and bake, they rise a little higher in the muffin pans because the rings are really too shallow for this purpose but were all I could find for my purposes without buying special tools.
+- Drop the dough into a regular size muffin pan and bake; they rise a little higher in the muffin pans because the rings are really too shallow for this purpose but were all I could find for my purposes without buying special tools.

-- *See notes above but as an important reminder---If the biscuit mix is cold be sure and put it into a mini-processor or blender and break down the lumps as they will not incorporate into the bread while baking for some reason.
+*See notes above but as an important reminder---Be sure and mix your cold biscuit mix thoroughly in a mini-processor or blender and break down the lumps as they will not incorporate into the bread while baking for some reason.